Balloon boy hoax: Investigation

 Researcher Robert Thomas sold a story to Gawker alleging that he had helped plan a publicity stunt involving a weather balloon and investigators expressed a desire to interview him.
 Larimer County Sheriff's officials had consulted a Colorado State University physics professor, Brian Jones, who initially determined, based on the dimensions provided by Richard Heene, that the balloon could plausibly lift off with a boy of Falcon's reported size (37 lb).
 However, when authorities later measured the balloon, they concluded it was not large enough to lift the child.
 Upon inspecting the balloon, authorities learned it weighed 18 lb more than Heene had said.
-Alderden said the base of the balloon could have handled 37 lbs without breaking, but to get airborne with those 37 lbs inside it would have to have been attached to a more powerful balloon.
+Alderden said the base of the balloon could have handled 37 lbs without breaking, but to get airborne with those 37 lbs inside it would have to have been attached to a larger balloon.

 After viewing the home video of the balloon launch, Alderden said the balloon appeared to have been rising very quickly.

 During a press conference on October 18, Alderden called the incident a hoax, stating "we believe we have evidence at this point to indicate that this was a publicity stunt in hopes to better market themselves for a reality show."
 He also said that charges in the case have not yet been filed but that the parents could face both misdemeanor and felony charges, including conspiracy to commit a crime, contributing to the delinquency of a minor, filing a false report with authorities and attempting to influence a public servant.
 Alderden stated that his comments on October 16 were part of a "game plan" to keep the Heenes' trust.